-In this paper, we introduce a highly efficient online RL algorithm that integrates existing deep reinforcement learning methodologies.
-This algorithm not only stabilizes the training process but also resolves complex visual control tasks that previous models failed to tackle, setting a new benchmark in both sample and time efficiency.
-In addition, we conduct an in-depth exploration of the dormant ratio's interpretability and its potential applications, using it to dynamically adjust hyperparameters.
-This potentially provides a novel approach for the community to determine the RL agents' training progress and their suitable hyperparameters.
+In this paper, we introduce a highly efficient online RL algorithm, DrM, which resolves the most complex visual control tasks that previous models failed to tackle, setting a new benchmark in both sample and time efficiency.
 Looking ahead, we perceive two main avenues for future RL exploration research.
 Firstly, the dormant ratio's interpretability is a captivating aspect, and subsequent research could delve into why it has a significant correlation with the diversity and significance of an agent's action, from a theoretical standpoint.
 Secondly, as the dormant ratio delivers a more precise depiction of an agent's early learning outcomes compared to rewards, it could be used in unsupervised RL.
-We are confident that the dormant ratio's value extends beyond our current understanding, and that its strategic application could greatly enhance the performance of visual reinforcement algorithms.
+Additionally, although this work primarily concentrates on continuous control, the three key mechanisms we propose for DrM could well be adapted for discrete action tasks on DQN/Efficient Rainbow algorithms with some minor adjustments.
+We are confident that the dormant ratio's value extends beyond our current understanding, and that its strategic application could greatly enhance the performance of future visual reinforcement algorithms.